 Yes, absolutely!
 We not only want to make sure you have participated in a barre class before but we also want to ensure you understand at a high level the Barre Intensity technique.
 You can read more about our technique in the workout section at https://www.barreintensity.com/workout/ or watch videos on Barre Now at https://now.barreintensity.com.

-Both One Day and Two Day instructor trainings cover each page of the Instructor Training Manual.
+Comprehensive Instructor Training: This program is for currently trained instructors to those just starting their fitness teaching career.
+Both One Day and Two Day Comprehensive instructor trainings cover each page of the Instructor Training Manual.
 So while the material reviewed is the same, differences include:

 Hours: One Day trainings are 10 hours in length and Two Day trainings are 14.